dhh1128/sivanea.com/ethan-and-the-spider-web-machine.md

 They chanted till they were hoarse.
 But the pile of junk did not turn into a spiderweb machine.
 And the magic potion was losing its fizz.

-“It’s not working,” said Ethan.
-“We’re missing the magic ingredient.”
+"It’s not working," said Ethan.
+"We’re missing the magic ingredient."

-“What’s that?” asked Maia.
+"What’s that?" asked Maia.

-“Frog legs!” said Daniel.
+"Frog legs!" said Daniel.

-“Ew, gross!” said Meg.
+"Ew, gross!" said Meg.

-“Spit!” said Caleb.
+"Spit!" said Caleb.
 And he harunged and gakoxed and p-tooied right on top of the whole heap.

 <figure><img src="assets/caleb-after-spitting.jpg" /></figure>

 There was a clap of thunder, and a bright flash of light made them all close their eyes.
 When they opened them again, there it stood: a shiny new spiderweb machine, complete with windshield wipers and shiny chrome fenders.

-“Awesome!” said Ethan.
+"Awesome!" said Ethan.

-“Hooray!” said Maia.
+"Hooray!" said Maia.

-“Deadly!” said Daniel.
+"Deadly!" said Daniel.

-“Fungacoid!” said Meg.
+"Fungacoid!" said Meg.

-“All aboawd!” said Caleb.
+"All aboawd!" said Caleb.

 They drove around the neighborhood, spewing cobwebs all over the trees and Meg’s dog and the mail man and generally having a glorious time until Mom called Ethan in for supper.

-“Aw, Mom.
-Do we have to?” said Ethan.
+"Aw, Mom.
+Do we have to?" said Ethan.

-“What are we having?” asked Maia.
-“Can we have dessert first?”
+"What are we having?" asked Maia.
+"Can we have dessert first?"

-“Spaghetti,” said Mom.
+"Spaghetti," said Mom.

-“You mean spidew web suwprise!” said Caleb.
-“Wight, Mom?”
+"You mean spidew web suwprise!" said Caleb.
+"Wight, Mom?"

-“Wight!” she said.
-“But no doodle bugs on top.”
+"Wight!" she said.
+"But no doodle bugs on top."

 <figure>
 <img src="assets/spaghetti.jpg" />